 Annual Electricity Price Report

-A summary of residential electricity prices across 50 U.S. states, computed from the normalized data pipeline as of the latest update.
+A summary of residential electricity prices across 50 U.S. states, computed from the normalized site dataset as of the latest update.

 Executive summary